razvanstanga/varnish-caching-wordpress-plugin/varnish-conf/v3/README.rst

 limiting what can run on the web backend and without customizing the configuration for each customer.

-See `wordpress-example.vcl` for an example of how to use this collection of VCLs to configure Varnish for a WordPress site.
+See `default.vcl` for an example of how to use this collection of VCLs to configure Varnish for a WordPress site.